Abortion Caravan: The Formation of The Vancouver Women's Caucus and Why The Abortion Caravan?

 The Vancouver Women's Caucus (VWC), originating out of Simon Fraser University, included those who were part of New Left organizations and were either students or worked on university campuses.
-The VWC had as its focus the issues of equal pay, child care, birth control and abortion clinics.
+The VWC had as its focus the issues of equal pay, childcare, birth control and abortion clinics.
 Their primary focus, access to abortion, led the VWC to adopt the slogan "Free Abortion on Demand", and it was at the first Western Conference on Women's Liberation in 1969, where The Vancouver Women's Caucus proposed the idea of the Abortion Caravan to Ottawa.
 The Abortion Caravan would protest against the 1969 amendments to section 251 of the Criminal Code, which legalized abortion only in cases where pregnancy threatened the health of the mother.
 Under the amendment, abortions could only be performed by a licensed physician in an accredited hospital, and only after being approved by a therapeutic abortion committee (T.A.C.) - (a three-member panel of doctors).
 All other abortions, performed without the approval of a T.A.C. or in free-standing clinics, continued to be illegal and subject to criminal code sanctions.
 Organizations, like the VWC, felt the T.A.C. process was often proved slow and inaccessible for low-income women and inaccessible to most women.
 Before the Abortion Caravan set out across Canada, on February 14, 1970, the VWC held a public meeting and theatre performance outside of the Vancouver Courthouse representing women's lack of control over their reproductive health.